-These efforts are just a few examples of how we are looking to the future to ensure the long-term sustainability of our fisheries and the businesses and communities that depend on them.
+These are just a few examples of how we are ensuring the long-term sustainability of our fisheries and the communities that depend on them.
 Our dynamic, science-based management process is proving successful at ending overfishing and rebuilding stocks, and it is helping us realize significant benefits to the U.S. economy.
-We look forward to working with Congress, the councils, our state partners, and other stakeholders to further these efforts and identify other opportunities to strengthen the long-term biological and economic sustainability of our nation’s fisheries.
+We look forward to working with Congress, the councils, our state partners, and other stakeholders to identify opportunities to strengthen the sustainability of our nation’s fisheries.

 - Status of Stocks 2017 report (PDF, 8 pages).

 - Message from Chris Oliver, head of NOAA Fisheries.